vkuhlmann/vkuhlmann.github.io/_posts/2021-04-17-functions-in-ti-basic.md

 In this article, I want to focus on one hurdle, and how I solved it: functions.

+A try-it of the program in Solution 1:
 <tibasic-tryit>
   <code style="white-space:pre;">
     ## BEGIN "setup" yellow